Mr Hudson: 2009–12: Solo career, breakthrough and Straight No Chaser

-In the autumn of 2009, Mr. Hudson supported Calvin Harris on his UK tour.
+In the autumn of 2009, he supported Calvin Harris on his UK tour.
 Mr. Hudson's headline tour to support the album Straight No Chaser was in October 2009.
 Before the year was out, Hudson made a featured appearance on Jay-Z's The Blueprint 3, the track, "Young Forever", was a reworking of Alphaville's 1984 song "Forever Young".

 In May 2010 Mr. Hudson embarked on a sold out national UK tour, with supporting Jay Z in Birmingham & Manchester arena shows plus Isle of Wight & Wireless festivals.
 In 2010, Mr. Hudson collaborated with British dubstep artist Caspa on the track "Love Never Dies (Back for the First Time)", which is a new version of a previous Caspa track known simply as "Back for the First Time".
 Rapper Nero appeared on the remix.
 On 29 July it was named by BBC Radio 1 DJ Zane Lowe as his Hottest Record in the World Today.
 Mr. Hudson was featured on Jay-Z and Kanye West's album Watch the Throne (2011), appearing on "Why I Love You".

-In 2012 Hudson was featured on the UK Top 10 single "Charge", by Sway.
+In 2012, Hudson was featured on the UK Top 10 single "Charge", by Sway.